arnobastenhof/sunday-morning-compiler/README.md

 This creates an executable `smc` in the directory `build`.
 Run it by passing in the source file as a command-line argument; e.g.,
 ```
-build/smc test.src
+build/smc test.src 2>&1 1>out.s
 ```
-A file `out.s` will be created from which an executable may be obtained using `nasm` and `ld`:
+As for now the generated assembly is written directly to stdout, we redirected the latter to a file `out.s`.
+Presuming no errors were found in the source file, an executable may be obtained using
 ```
 nasm -f elf64 out.s
 ld out.o